 When buying salmon look for a good pink or red colour and for the thickness being the same the whole way through the fillet.
 If you get Salmon that is very thin at one end it will cook much quicker than the rest of the fish, it will burn and crisp leaving you with only half a fillet!
 So, go for CENTRE CUT fillets, these are taken from the centre of the fish, usually boneless and can be bought skinless or skin on.

 Skinless fillets are great for oven baking or microwave cooking but if you prefer skin on Salmon it is best to have a crispy skin and you achieve this by pan frying.
 There are two main sources of Salmon, Wild Atlantic Salmon & Farmed Salmon, we always recommend farmed Salmon as the Marine Conservation Society has the Wild Atlantic Salmon on the Endangered (do not fish) list and farming Salmon is an excellent way to keep it sustainable, it is responsible sourcing at it’s best, especially as there is a growing demand for Salmon.
 Farmed, Centre Cut, Skinless & Boneless Salmon Fillets are available on our website, there are 4 fillets per order.

 Can you cook Salmon from Frozen?

-One of the most popular questions we get asked is “can you cook Salmon from frozen”the answer is YES, and there are lots of different ways to cook Salmon from frozen.
+One of the most popular questions we get asked is “can you cook Salmon from frozen”, the answer is YES, it’s easy, and there are lots of different ways to cook Salmon from frozen.
 Each method is just as good as the other -the method you choose is down to personal preference.
 Cooking salmon from frozen is very convenient, great for the evenings you need a quick meal, just grab it from the freezer and you’re off!
 We have put together some guidelines below, tried & tested for the perfect cooked from frozen Salmon…

 Oven cooking salmon